r4kin/Clay-3D-Graphics-Engine/README.md

 ## 3D-Graphics-Engine_Research-Report (PDF)

 *Fabricated and Published for the University of Waterloo*

 &nbsp;

- Research Paper on the Engineering of a 3D Graphics Engine -  Implementation Reference:
+Research Paper on the Engineering of a 3D Graphics Engine:

- Details the 3D Graphics Theory, Linear Algebra, and Code Architecture required to construct the Graphics Engine
+Please see this [Implementation Reference PDF](3DGraphicsEngine_ResearchReport.pdf) for further details on the 3D Graphics Theory, Linear Algebra, and Code Architecture Implementation required to construct the Graphics Engine

 #### Copyright
 * Ownership held solely by Rakin Mohammed and the University of Waterloo